News

 Foreign residents may incur capital gains tax on the sale of Australian property, and the 1 January changes mean the withholding rate has increased from 12.5% to 15%.
 The $750,000 property value threshold has also been removed.

-For more information on the changes to Foreign Residents Capital Gains Withholding and how the tax works, visit the ATO website
+For more information on the changes to Foreign Residents Capital Gains Withholding and how the tax works, visit the ATO website or view the ATO’s new fact sheet.

 You may also like